vishnukumarkvs/notes/ccna.md

 - Whatever data is sent by a device, its replicated and flodded to all connected devices
 - Still collisions will occur

+Ethernet
+- Anyone can talk at any time
+-